StackedArray

 ¶

-whose length is indicated by a leading u64
+[De]serialize a list[list[T]] whose length is indicated by a leading u64 followed by that many u64s

-indicating the lengths of each of the nested lists, using the syntax StackedArray64[T]
+indicating the lengths of each of the nested lists, using the syntax StackedArray64[T].
+The length of the outer

-list may be fixed to N
+list may be fixed to N using the syntax StackedArray64[N][T] which then reads N u64s to determine

 the lengths of the nested lists.

-quantities indicates how many total bool8
+quantities indicates how many total bool8s will be read.

 Essentially, instead of each list's length immediately preceding them, all the lengths for the sub lists are specified right at the start after specifying how many sub lists there are